pschaus/LINFO1121/source/part1/ex2.rst

     }

-Exercise 1.2.4 (Inginious: Functional Lists)
+Exercise 1.2.4 (INGInious: Functional Lists)
-""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""

 `Functional Programming <https://en.wikipedia.org/wiki/Functional_Programming>`_ is an increasingly important programming paradigm.
 In this programming paradigm, data structures are `immutable <https://en.wikipedia.org/wiki/Purely_functional_data_structure>`_.
-We are interested here in the implementation of an immutable list called *FList* allowing to be used in a functional framework.
+We are interested here in implementing an immutable list called *FList* designed for use in a functional framework.
-Here is the API of a *FList*
+Here is the API of *FList*:

 .. code-block:: java